ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 corresponds to Tuesday, 15th of April, 2014 at 20:30:00 UTC.
 (There are a lot of online convertors, for example `OnlineConversion.com <http://www.onlineconversion.com/unix_time.htm>`__).
-The chart’s time gauge in the screenshot shows the time of the last bar as 2014-04-15 16:30 (in the exchange timezone, from here the difference between this time and UTC is 4 hours).
+The chart's time gauge in the screenshot shows the time of the last bar as 2014-04-15 16:30 (in the exchange timezone, from here the difference between this time and UTC is 4 hours).